Home | Decoshells | Specimen Shells | Books | Ordering & Shipping | About Us | Contact Us

 How to cut Seashells?

-Obviously always wear adequate protection when using power tools.
-Wet the area to keep dust to a minimum while you work, so choosing wet&dry (linen-backed) sandpaper to use with shells (i.e. to smooth edges) is a good idea.
+Any tool suitable for cutting metal will generally also work for shells; i.e. any saw / file / sandpaper that is suitable for use with metals will also cut or sand seashells.
+Please always wear adequate protection when using power tools.
+Slightly wet the area to keep dust to a minimum while you work, so choosing wet&dry (linen-backed) sandpaper to use with shells (i.e. to smooth any edges) is a good idea!

 How to drill Seashells?

-Not all shells need drilling - for small, thin shells, often a sharp needle / awl (i.e. attached to a handle) may be used to simply poke a small hole (i.e. for beadwork or jewellery).
+Not all shells need drilling - for small, thin shells, often a sharp needle / awl (i.e. attached to a cork or handle) may be used to simply poke a small hole (i.e. for beadwork or jewellery).

 TIPS: Don't overheat the area.
-Drilling at low speed / pressure works best.
+Drilling at low speed and pressure works best.
 Moisten the drill area to reduce dust (i.e. have shallow dish of water nearby) while you work and always wear adequate protection when using power tools.

 How to paint Starfish?